Mundy Park Pool Renewal

 New Name Reflects Mundy Park Location

-When the pool opens, it will be named the Mundy Park Pool to reflect its location nestled within the heart of Mundy Park, the City's largest urban forest.
+The pool has been renamed the Mundy Park Pool to reflect its location nestled within the heart of Mundy Park, the City's largest urban forest.
 This change will assist in wayfinding, making it easier for residents to find Coquitlam’s facilities by tying them to their geographical location.

 Designed for Current Needs and Future Growth

-Once complete, the renovated outdoor pool will be designed for accessibility, sustainability and usability and will include:
+The renovated outdoor pool has been designed for accessibility, sustainability and usability:

 • A new leisure pool with shallow beach entry, splash area, lazy river and 1.2-metre deep end